fstephany/hello-pharo/README.md

 A developer should not have to think too much about the deployment and configuration details when he starts to develop a service on the web with pharo.

+We concentrate on the current stable release of Pharo.
+This means we've hardcoded the pharo version.

 One of the secret goal of HelloPharo is to provide a stack of tools to implement a [Twelve-factor app](http://12factor.net/).